-Share Lets you share your publication with other people via email, as a PDF or publication, as well as options for saving and printing.
+Share Lets you share your publication with other people via email, as a PDF or XPS.

-XPS.

-Export Allows you to publish as PDF, XPS or online, or change the file type of your
+Allows you to publish as PDF, XPS or online, or change the file type of your Export publication, as well as options for saving and printing.

-Closes Closes your current publication.
+Close Closes your current publication.